 The Housing and Social Services Programs are administered by the Neighborhood Planning Division of the Neighborhood Services Department.
 The City receives funds from the State Housing Initiatives Partnership (SHIP) program, HUD's Community Development Block Grant (CDBG) Program and the Neighborhood Stabilization Programs (NSP1 and NSP3).
 These programs address housing and community development projects with state and federal funding.
 Staff also provides information on social services that may be available for low-income households.
-Skip to Referral Services/Information at the bottom of this page.

 The Neighborhood Services Department administers a state funded home purchase program (State Housing Initiatives Partnership - SHIP) when sufficient funds are available.
 These funds are also used for repair/rehab of owner occupied homes in the City.
 Funding for the SHIP program has been either unavailable or limited for a number of years and the need for repairs has been great; therefore, the funds allocated for fiscal years 2014-2015 and 2015-2016 have been restricted to repair/rehab.
 Funding for this year (July 1, 2016 – June 30, 2017) will include a limited amount of funding for home purchase and is expected to be available soon.
 We will post information on the City’s Home Web Site when funds are available.
 You may also call our Housing Services hotline at 772.871.5284 at any time for information on funding.